diwakarsharma4/Product_searching_system_in_java/advanceJava1/README.md

-- This program is able to aotomatically detect in a specific directory for any changes in it such as file deletion, new file addition, file modification.
+- This program is able to aotomatically detect for any changes in a specific directory such as file deletion, new file addition, file modification.

 - On any change occurrence in the directory the program will aotomatically load the new file and re-execute its searching process.